rethinkdb/www/_posts/2015-11-23-docker-networking.md

 ---
 layout: post
-title: "How the impressive new networking system in Docker 1.9 improves deployment"
+title: "Simplify deployment with the new networking features in Docker 1.9"
 author: Ryan Paul
 author_github: segphault
+hero_image: 2015-11-23-docker-banner.png
 ---

 Docker containers simplify application deployment, making the process more reproducible and conducive to composability.
 Docker 1.9, which was [released last week][docker-release], introduces a [new approach to container networking][docker-networking] that has significant implications for users.
 It provides a more flexible way to connect services between containers, making it easier to manage Docker deployments that have multiple interconnected parts.